molgenis/NGS_DNA/docs/ngs-protocols.md

 ### Step s19: Merge batches

-Running GATK CatVariants to merge all the files created in the previous into one.
+Running GATK CatVariants to merge all the files created in the previous step into one.

 **Toolname:** GATK CatVariants
 **Scriptname:** MergeChrAndSplitVariants